madhurmehta007/NewsApp/README.md

 It is designed in google's material UI.
 For network calls Retrofit is used and okhttp3 as its Interceptor.
 It uses RoomDb for local caching.
-It has custom animations and shimmer effect in recyclerview
+It has custom animations and shimmer effect in recyclerview.
+It is using InShorts API for fetching the latest news.

 ## Features:
 - Latest news with date and time can be viewed